zombodb/zombodb/README.md

 This is a new version of ZomboDB that only supports Postgres 10 and doesn't require an Elasticsearch plugin.
 As such, it's currently a beta release, with a production-ready release planned for the near future.

-If you've used ZomboDB before, you'll find that this is a bit of a different product, and you should definitely review all the documentation as many things, including SQL syntax and query language, have changed.
+If you've used ZomboDB before, you'll learn that this is a different and more advanced product.
+Please review all the documentation as many things (including SQL syntax and query language) have changed.

 Since this is beta software, there's a short TODO-list: